 How to make bread in five minutes a day?
-The secret is homemade stored dough, mixed and refrigerated for up to two weeks.
-You’ve made enough dough for many loaves, so you can take a piece from the fridge whenever you need it.
+Our books, with over 860,000 copies in print, will show you how.
+The secret?
+Homemade stored dough, refrigerated for up to two weeks.
+You’ll mix enough dough for many loaves, so you can take a piece from the fridge whenever you need it.
 Mix once, bake many…

 How we became a team (through a bit of sheer luck)…